Quasisymmetric Embeddability of Weak Tangents: Quasisymmetric embeddability is hereditary

 for any $x \in E$.
-Combining with the equicontinuity on bounded subsets, we can follow a proof analogous to the Arzel\'a-Ascoli theorem to define a function $f: (X, p, d) \to (Y, q, l)$ as the limit of $\{f_{n_j}\}$.
-It requires some basic tricks of pointed $\epsilon$-isometries(See Proposition \ref{epsisometry}) to show that $f$ is a quasisymmetry.
-We leave it to the readers.
+Combining this with the equicontinuity on bounded subsets, we can follow a proof analogous to the Arzel\'a-Ascoli theorem to define a function $f: (X, p, d) \to (Y, q, l)$ as the limit of $\{f_{n_j}\}$.
+Furthermore, $f$ is a homeomorphism.